 13. Long Straight Hair

 The ultimate simple style is long straight hair.
 Because this look is so simple, you’ll need to make sure your locks are in tip-top condition.
 There’s no room for frizziness or split ends; otherwise, this hairstyle runs the risk of looking messy and unkempt.
-Long hair can be dense, so use a root building product to make sure your mane isn’t weighing itself down and looking too flat.
-Ask your stylist to add subtle highlights also, as this will stop your hair from looking like one solid block of colour.
+Long hair can be dense, so use a root-building product to make sure your mane isn’t weighing itself down and looking too flat.
+Ask your stylist to add subtle highlights also, as this will stop your hair from looking like one solid block of color.
 A significant upside to long straight hair is that it is the perfect canvas to show off your make-up, as it won’t distract from your face.

 14. Pretty Long Hair

 Long hair can be overwhelming at times, but it’s very easy to create a soft and beautiful look.
 If you want this type of style, try wearing your hair half-up, half-down.
-Ladies with ombré and balayage are particularly suited to this hairstyle because the focus is on the point where the two colours meet.
+Ladies with ombré and balayage are particularly suited to this hairstyle because the focus is on the point where the two colors meet.
 Try twisting the upper section of your hair to create a seamless blend, and add soft waves to the bottom part for pretty, beachy vibes.